Weight Of A Potato

 3. Growing Season: Sunlight and Temperature

 The growing season is another vital factor.
 A longer growing season with ample sunlight allows the potato plant to photosynthesize effectively, leading to greater tuber development and increased weight.
-Conversely, a shorter growing season, limited sunlight, or extreme temperatures (either excessively hot or cold) can drastically limit growth, resulting in smaller, lighter potatoes.
+And conversely, a shorter growing season, limited sunlight, or extreme temperatures (either excessively hot or cold) can drastically limit growth, resulting in smaller, lighter potatoes.
 The optimal temperature range and sunlight duration vary based on the specific potato variety.

 4. Planting Density: Competition for Resources